tbug-szoke/stock-analysis/README.md

 * Improved supportability
 * Improved security

 Given all of the potential advantages, it seems like one should refactor code any time that one of the above outcomes seems feasible to achieve.
 However, there are also disadvantages to refactoring code, including most notably the potential to introduce new bugs.
-If the code in question is part of a larger code package, then the benefits of refactoring the code may not be worth the potential harm of introducing a bug that could have downstream unintended consequences.
+If the code in question is part of a larger code package, then the benefits of refactoring the code may not be worth the potential harm of or the cost of regression testing to avoid introducing a bug that could have downstream unintended consequences.

 ### Advantages and Disadvantages of the Refactored VBA script
 In this case, the original VBA script was already showing performance issues, and there were no other downstream impacts of refactoring the code, outside of the time to develop it and to address any bugs.
 As mentioned in the introduction, the original code was developed in an ad hoc manner - first written to answer one question, then modified to answer a similar question, then modified again.
 By standing back to reconsider 'what is the code doing' and 'how can that be done more efficiently' we can change our mindset and approach to providing a solution, and can, in fact, find one that is much better than the original.
 By writing the new solution in a new module, I was able to keep the original code for reference.
 This proved helpful as my first attempt at refactoring did contain an error that I needed to debug.
 In fairly short order, I had the new code working and was able to see a 99.8% improvement in the time to complete the analysis!
+This is a case where refactoring's advantages well exceed its disadvantages.